nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 - Always use aliases to make your queries easier to read.
 - Use the `as` keyword for explicit aliasing.
 - Qualify column names with table aliases to avoid ambiguity in multi-table joins.
+- Explicitly list the type of join (eg. `inner join` vs `join`) so that the join type is crystal clear:
 ```sql
 -- Good
 select